OpcodePete/FreeNAS/README.md

 ## Hardware Specifications

-The following section contains the specifications, details, and the configuration of server hardware.
+The following section contains the specifications, details, and the configuration of my server.

 <br />